AP CSA Unit 2: Selection & Iteration - Complete Study Guide (2025)

 🚀 Next Steps: Move on to Unit 3 — Class Creation

-Now that you’ve mastered selection and iteration, you’re ready for Unit 3: Class Creation, where you’ll learn how to create your own classes, constructors, and methods—skills essential for both FRQs and real-world Java programming.
+Once you're comfortable with loops, boolean logic, and String traversal, you're ready for Unit 3: Class Creation, where you'll learn how to design your own classes, write constructors, and define methods.

 Continue to AP CSA Unit 3: Class Creation →